underlay/underlay.org/docs/using.md

 # Using Collections
 Our intent is to make it quick and simple to use existing Underlay collections.
 There will likely be several iterations on designing the best approach for achieving this.

-There are a number of important elements that a user of data may want to customize for thier use case:
+There are a number of important elements that a user of data may want to customize for their use case:

 - Shape of the output data (e.g. how the data is nested and which fields are included)
 - Key names of output data (e.g. to align with production systems)